ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

 Cherries always come in flocks of two to five, and move together as such.
-They rapidly spread out if one takes too much damage.
+They move slowly between enemies, and rapidly spread out if one takes too much damage.

-Cherries will %%db**Lull**++% actors around them, excluding other Cheries. **Lulled** beings are silenced, disarmed, can not jump or dash, and take 80% less damage.
+It will %%db**Lull**++% actors around its eye, excluding other Cheries. **Lulled** beings are interrupted, silenced, disarmed, deitemed, can not jump or dash, and take 80% less damage.
+Avnlyla will uniquely recieve 5 HPS barrier healing when **lulled**.

-Anytime something dies, every Cherry will invade the closest target, quickly flying past with their flowing tendrils and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 70 damage = 4% of current health as self damage.
+Anytime something dies, every Cherry will invade the closest target, quickly flying past with their flowing lights and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 70 damage = 4% of current health as self damage.
 This self damage can't damage anything below 20% health).
 The elf damage is siphoned to all Cherries, which will increase their max health.
-Stacks will be consumed for every 40% of max health as self damage taken, one at a time.
+Stacks will be consumed for every 30% of max health as self damage taken, one at a time.
 This is the only way to get rid of **Inhibition**.
 Every stack beyond the first increases the current health as self damage by 2%.

+A cherry will release their %%pa**Shadow**++% when they die, giving birth to calamities.
+The **Shadow** will always manifest one pit, and will release an extra pit per every 150 max health gained above base.
+Anytime something **Lulled** takes damage from another actor(a cooldown of 3 seconds), the Cherry will gain a stack of **distress**.
+At one distress, every pit will spawn with a torrent of blood as a random firing of 16 projectiles, dealing 20 light damage.
+At two distress, the **Shadow** will %%at**Leak** black fluid onto the ground(see phosphenes/migraines).
+At three distress, it will release a blanketing miasma that applies a 30% slow, nearsights, and deals 10 light DPS.
+The miasma goes away after 10 seconds.
+At four distress, a random enemy will be ressurected at 50% health.

+%-se\[-\] **Visuals & lore**

+Cherries are long flowing creatures, resembling deep sea life.
+They are composed of a head, which is an abstract eye symbol held by a vague slight "head" of glossy translucent material.
+Like a jellyfish, from the head extends many tendrils.
+The tendrils vary in count and material, some appear like string lights, others appear like neon tubing, others like flowing cloth.
+The colors of every Cherry are vibrant of disperse, no tentacle is like another.
+The eyes also have many variation in how the symbol is formed.
+The move through the air in a way similar to eels.

+On death, a Cherry will appear to rapidly turn inside out into a black nothingness before dissipating.
+Alongside the shadow, a single light floats away.
+The shadow releases pits, which may cause rapid lines of blood to flind from them, and its miasma is a sparkling cloud of darkness.

+%-se\[-\] **Extras**

+A Cherry will instantly die if it reaches 600 bonus max health or 6 stacks of distress.
+Cherries do not count as enemies for arena completion, and thus do not need to be killed.
+Cherries above 2 distress will fly away, cherries below 2 distress will stay near Avnlyla until all barrier is restored, leaving afterwards or if another arena has begun.

+Every resurrection past the first will have less and less health.

 \[-\] **Compendium Entry - "Angel Eyes"**